Local SEO Attracts Nearby Clients

 We’ve all done a quick search on our smartphone looking for a nearby Italian restaurant or gas station, and when we did, up popped a map and Google’s list of choices.
 With a couple of taps, we can find out a business’ location, phone number, hours and address.
 We can even find pictures of the property.

 In just 15 minutes, we can be ordering veal parmigiana with a nice glass of chianti or be pumping our tank full of gas.
 We may even purchase a quick car wash.
 This fluid, mobile, highly localized experience is the way we live now.
 That’s why “local SEO” is so important.
+Local SEO involves different factors and differs from general SEO techniques.
+To properly improve local search ranking, you need to have a strategic plan to ensure your efforts won't be in vain.
+One of the most elemental areas to cover is having your Google my Business page with updated information and with as many recommendations as possible.

 All SEO Is Not Created Equal